Skip to main content

 Set a configuration

-Run the following command in an Astro project:
+Run the following command in an Astro project to set a configuration for that project:

 astro config set <configuration-option> <value>